jhofseth/QED-Vacuum-Thrust-Control/README.md

 Press Enter (then select "Edit the system environment variables").

-Select the user varibles "Path" and select edit.
+Select the user variables "Path" and select edit.

 You should see these: